pyccel/pyccel/README.rst

 About Pyccel Container Images
 *****************************

-The image is :
+The images :

-- based on ubuntu:latest
+- are based on ubuntu:latest
-- uses distro packaged python3, gcc, gfortran, blas and openmpi
+- use distro packaged python3, gcc, gfortran, blas and openmpi

 Requirements